-The scanning electron microscope (SEM) is a highly powerful microscope, with magnification capabilities in the range of 10 to 100,000X.
+Testlabs International’s scanning electron microscope (SEM) is a highly powerful microscope, with magnification capabilities in the range of 50 to 100,000X.

-The SEM uses an electron beam in conjunction with an electron probe, scanning the sample with a ‘beam of electrons’, to create a visual image.
-The SEM allows one to view fracture surfaces, or corroded samples at very high magnifications and at greater depths of field (exceptional focus clarity over uneven surfaces) than what is possible by optical microscopy.
-The SEM is also equipped with Energy Dispersive X-ray (EDX) system which is capable of providing an instant “chemical analysis” to identify material type or identity of corrosion products, thus making the SEM a very valuable instrument in the field of failure and corrosion analysis.
+Our SEM uses an electron beam in conjunction with an electron probe, scanning the sample with a beam of electrons to create a visual image.
+The SEM allows for views of fractured surfaces or corroded specimens at very high magnifications, and at greater depths of field than what is possible by optical microscopy.
+Equipped with a dispersive energy X-ray (EDX) system capable of providing instant chemical analysis, the SEM is a valuable instrument in the field of failure and corrosion analysis.

 EDX Chemical Analysis

 The scanning electron microscope, used in conjunction with an energy dispersive X-ray analysis system, is useful for determining a sample’s bulk chemical composition and determining the microchemical composition of contaminants present.